Since Dustin and I moved to Austin, we have wanted to visit this little town called Fredericksburg, Texas.

 Making homemade jam is super fun and rewarding.
 Be prepared for it to take some time, but enjoy your time.
 Homemade jam will last you for the whole year and can also make great gifts to share with friends and family.

 Our friends absolutely love it when we show up with a jar or two of tasty jam.
 What an awesome gift, right?

 When buying fresh fruit for your jam, don’t worry about how it looks – just how it tastes.
 We even ask for the “ugly” ones because they’re usually cheaper.

 We also learned the proper technique for how to peel a peach.
 To peel a fresh peach, blanch for 45 seconds in boiling water, then remove and place in ice cold water for 1 minute.
 Using a sharp paring knife, make a criss-cross slit at the bottom of the peach to create a place to insert the knife blade.
 Gently grab the skin between your finger and the knife blade and remove the skin.
 Trust me — this works wonders.

 As far as what tools to use, I’ve put links to what you’ll need for the job in the directions.
 Have fun!

 Fresh Peach Jam

-Makes approximately 8 cups jam, recipe adapted from Certo
+Makes approximately 8 cups jam (or 4 half-pint jars), recipe adapted from Certo

 4 cups (about 3 lbs.) fresh peaches (we used a combination of Stonewall white and yellow peaches)